 MAPPING THE FOLK/TRADITIONAL

-SECTOR IN EUROPE
+SECTOR IN EUROPE And Youth Engagement

-This initial survey is the first stage in a long-term process of contacting and identifying organisers and organisations.
-It will establish basic information on the active organisations in as many countries as possible - but EFN is continuing to seek funds to extend the reach of the Mapping research and ways of analysing, presenting and communicating the information in updatable digital and social media formats as well as in-person presentations at sector events across Europe when Covid-19 restrictions are lifted.
+Meanwhile the Mapping research survey will continue to collect information from across Europe - and EFN is continuing to seek funds to extend the reach of the Mapping research and ways of analysing, presenting and communicating the information in updatable digital and social media formats as well as in-person presentations at sector events across Europe when Covid-19 restrictions are lifted.